an-intrepid-coder/GeneticPlayground/README.md

+**NOTE**: This project is abandoned for now as I have tackled the project afresh in another attempt [here](https://github.com/sgibber2018/prisoners_dilemma) where I have improved on everything I did here.
+The project continues there.

 # Genetic Playground

 **Description:** Having been inspired by a paper ([*Genetic Algorithms* by John H. Holland](http://www2.econ.iastate.edu/tesfatsi/holland.GAIntro.htm)), I've decided to attempt to make a framework which can solve problems or simulate things using a Genetic Programming approach, as described in the paper above.